Comparison of imperix programmable controllers

 When to select the TPI8032

-The TPI8032 is the preferred controller/converter for lab-scale microgrid and distributed generation modelling, as it combines the programmability of the B-Board PRO with an all-in-one integrated 2-level 3-phase inverter with grid connection filters included.
+The TPI8032 is the preferred controller/converter for lab-scale experiments on microgrids and distributed generation, as it combines the programmability of the B-Board PRO with an all-in-one integrated two-level three-phase inverter with grid connection filters included.
+This makes it the perfect solution when flexibility in topology is not required, but flexibility in control behavior is.
+The inverter can be programmed in various ways, and can also be paralleled for increased power.
+Usage examples are:

 When to select the B-Board PRO